plum-umd/QNP/README.md

 ## Compiling & Running Qafny

-Run `make` in the top-level directory to compile our Coq proofs.
-See the README in the experiments directory for information on how to run QNP to generate the data in our paper.
+Run `make` in the top-level directory to compile our Coq proofs. externals directory contains the coq files from SQIR and QWIRE that support the development of the Qafny proof.

 ## Directory Contents